ToledoEM/field_generation/README.md

 Repulsion is disabled by default; spatial hashing only activates when enabled.

+### Reaction-Diffusion Notes

+* Simulations are expensive: anything above ~2000 iterations will log a warning and can take multiple seconds on large canvases.
+* `Gradient Mode` changes how the flow vectors are derived — try `difference` for maze-like negative space and `laplacian` for edge-following paths.
+* `Pattern Seed` controls how many initial B-chemical patches spawn; lower values yield isolated blobs, higher values form labyrinths.
+* Results are cached by seed and parameters; tweak sliders gradually to reuse the cache, or hit **Random Seed** to spin up a fresh simulation.

+### LIC Notes

+* `Base Field` reuses any existing method; its own parameters (e.g., Spiral arms) are respected, so adjust those first if you want a different underlying flow.
+* `Streamline Length` and `Kernel` control streak sharpness — longer streaks blur more but emphasize directionality.
+* For fast iteration, temporarily lower `Texture Resolution` (0.6–0.8) and `Streamline Length`; restore higher values for final renders.
+* `Flow Direction` lets you switch between following the base field, moving perpendicular, or following the texture gradients for painterly crosshatching.

 ## Core Global Parameters

 | Parameter | Effect |